 Elastic Path Payments is built in partnership with Stripe.
 Stripe and Edgar, Dunn & Company analyzed the top 200 eCommerce businesses in the United States and Canada and found that 96% had at least five basic errors.
 Some of the most common issues include poor card information formatting and error handling, not offering popular payment methods, and not allowing customers to save their payment method for future use.
 On their own, these issues may seem small.
 But, when combined, they add up to a needlessly difficult checkout experience for customers and lost sales.

-This report analyzes the checkouts of the top eCommerce businesses in North America and details the most common checkout errors, categorized into four sections:
+This report analyzes the checkout flows of the top eCommerce businesses in North America and details the most common checkout errors, categorized into four sections:

 - Checkout form design